5 Strong Reasons Women Should Lift Weights

 Ask any lady why she does not want to do weight training, and more than likely it’s because of the idea that it will make their muscles too bulky, it’s dangerous, it’s bad for your joints, and once you have muscle, you can’t stop lifting or it will all turn to fat.

 Contrary to popular belief, resistance training can burn more calories than cardiovascular training.
-The advantage of women lifting weights to lose weight lies in the fact that the body is able to burn fat both during and after resistance training.
+The advantage of women lifting weights to lose weight lies in the fact that the body can burn fat both during and after resistance training.

 This is known as EPOC: excess post-exercise oxygen consumption, where muscles continue consuming oxygen hours/ days after the heavy training session.
 In addition, strength training increases lean muscle mass, which creates more muscle contractions and thus burns more calories.